AccuWeather Forecast: Cloudy start, sunny afternoon

 Today: Sunny

-Tonight: Partly Cloudy
+Tonight: Becoming Cloudy

 East Bay: